 Key Focus Areas

-Within each competency, a number of Focus Areas provide a more detailed view of the knowledge and skills you require to master that competency.
+The Focus Areas provide a more detailed view of the knowledge and skills required to master the competency of Developing People and Teams.

-A fundamental foundational element to Scrum; self-organizing and empowered teams are the engine to delivering value.
-Practitioners need to understand what self-organization is and how to apply it to their context.
-They should also understand how to incrementally introduce self-organization, the practices that can help self-organization occur, and the measures that help one judge if a team is able to be empowered to self-organize.
+A fundamental element to Scrum; cross-functional, self-managing and empowered teams are the engine to delivering value.
+Practitioners need to understand what self-management is and how to apply it to their context.
+They should also understand how to incrementally introduce self-management, the practices that can help it thrive, and the measures that help one determine if a team is able to be empowered to self-manage.

-There are many different leadership styles ranging from traditional ‘command and control’ to more collaborative or even Machiavellian.
+There are many different leadership styles ranging from traditional “command and control” to more collaborative approaches.
 Understanding the right style to use at a given time and how different styles can influence - in a positive or negative way - the agile agenda of empiricism, empowerment, and improvement is a key Focus Area.
 Practitioners should understand the concepts of leadership styles and be able to apply a particular style when the situation calls for it.
 They should also be able to demonstrate their ability to decide on the right style and understand its impact on the organization.

 The ability to inspire others to learn and share information in an effective, repeatable, and efficient manner is a key aspect to any agile practitioners' skills.
 The practitioner should understand the value of teaching and appreciate the means of measuring the success of their teaching.
 They should understand different learning approaches and understand when to apply different techniques in different contexts.

 The teacher shares knowledge, provides information and helps learners develop new skills.
 A teacher does not remain neutral, they provide their expertise and advice to the learner.